-B vitamins are known energy boosters that help increase metabolism, converting our food into fuel, and are necessary for healthy brain function.
+B vitamins are known energy boosters that help increase metabolism, convert our food into fuel, and are necessary for healthy brain function.

 According to researchers at the Institute of Apiculture, Taranov, Russia, "Honeybee pollen is the richest source of vitamins found in Nature in a single food.
 Even if bee pollen had none of its other vital ingredients, its content of rutin alone would justify taking at least a teaspoon daily, if for no other reason than strengthening the capillaries."

-Most high quality bee pollen's are about 15% lecithin.
-Lecithin is a fat-like substance commonly referred to as a phospholipid and is known for its high amount of inositol and choline.
-Lecithin is a component of cell membranes and makes up about 30% of our brain.
-As a dietary source it acts as an emulsifier that helps us to break down fats so they can be effectively utilized.
-Lecithin is important for brain function and neurotransmitter activity and thus an important part of cognitive health.
+Most high-quality bee pollen is about 15% lecithin.
+Lecithin is a phospholipid known for its high amount of inositol and choline.
+Lecithin is a component of cell membranes and makes up about 30% of our brain and important for brain functions.

 And, as we mentioned, pollen is also a natural source of lecithin which helps to break down fats so we can assimilate them properly.